Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Result of the rate equation

 \subsection{Mixing angle vs. $Y_{\nu_{\rm s}}$}

-First, we explain the results in Fig.\,\ref{fig2} as a function of mixing angle for a given $E_{\rm res}$.
-The value of $Y_{\nu_{\rm s}}$ becomes larger for larger mixing angle simply because the larger mixing angle increases the reaction rate of the sterile neutrino.
-This can be easily understood in Eqs. \eqref{eq15} and \eqref{eq17}, in which the larger mixing angle produces the larger mixing probability and reaction rate.
+First, we explain the results in Fig.\,\ref{fig2} as a function of mixing angle for a given $E_{\mathrm{res}}$.
+The value of $Y_{\nu_{\rm s}}$ is larger for larger mixing angle.
+As seen in Eqs. (\ref{eq11}) and (\ref{eq17}), the larger mixing angle produces the larger flavor-change probability and reaction rate.

+Figure \ref{fig3} shows the temperature evolution of the abundance of sterile neutrino derived by solving the rate equation.
+The red-solid line indicates the equilibrium abundance $Y_{\rm{EQ}}$ and other lines show the abundance of the sterile neutrino $Y_{\nu_{\rm s}}$ for $\theta=0.1$ (higher dashed line), 0.01 (lower dashed line), and 0.001 (dotted line), respectively.
+The resonance energy is fixed as $E_{\rm res} =0.1\,\GeV$ for example.
+The black vertical dashed line at $T=150\,\MeV$ shows the temperature of the quark-hadron transition.

-We note that the abundance $Y_{\nu_{\rm s}}$ is increased with decreasing $T$ because the number of degrees of freedom $g_{*\mathrm{S}}$ decreases.
+The equilibrium abundance $Y_{\rm EQ}$ is increased with decreasing $T$ because the number of degrees of freedom $g_{*S}$ decreases.
 This behavior is remarkably contrary to the decrease of $Y_{\nu_{\rm s}}$ by the exponential decrease of the equilibrium number density $n_{\rm EQ}$ after the sterile neutrino becomes non-relativistic.
 Because of the hadronization of the quark-gluon plasma (QGP) the abundance $Y_{\nu_{\rm s}}$ is increased with decreasing temperature in this epoch.
-This feature can be seen in Fig.\,\ref{fig3}.
-In this figure, the entropy density is calculated by a standard method \cite{Kolb1994} described in Ref. \cite{Ishida:2014wqa}.
+This feature can be seen at the vertical line.
+For this figure, the entropy density is calculated by a standard method \cite{Kolb1994} described in Ref. \cite{Ishida:2014wqa}

-In the early universe, particles are decoupled from the equilibrium state when the reaction rate $\Gamma$ is smaller than the cosmic expansion rate $H$.
-Therefore, the sterile neutrino is decoupled at a temperature when the reaction rate of the sterile neutrino becomes relatively small.
-The number of degrees of freedom for the entropy $g_{*\mathrm{S}}$ in \eqn{eq9} is decreased at the lower temperature \cite{Ishida:2014wqa}.
-The freeze-out abundance $Y_{\nu_{\rm s}}$ then becomes larger for larger mixing angle because the freeze-out occurs later.
-This dependence on $\theta$ is valid for any resonance energy parameters.